alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

 This error can occur for the following reasons:

 -   Puppet cannot find a GPG keyring in `/etc/puppet/gpg`.
-Note that this should only occur in development or test VMs **or** on the Puppet Master.
+This should only occur in development or test VMs **or** on the Puppet Master.
 If this is a non-Vagrant environment (e.g.
     Production), check that you have copied the GPG keys from the